In this Article

 Ultrasound technicians, also called sonographers, use only one type of equipment: an ultrasound machine.
 This technology emits high-frequency sound waves to create body images, with no radiation involved.

 Radiology and ultrasound testing can overlap, since both produce images, but some tests are better at capturing different things in the body.
 For instance, ultrasound captures images in real time and can show movement within the body.
 X-rays, on the other hand, produce static images.

 How the Careers Are Similar

-The images that radiology technicians and ultrasound technicians create are vital to decisions that physicians make about treatment.
+The images that radiology technologists and ultrasound technicians create are vital to decisions that physicians make about treatment.
 They can be used to:

 Before seeing a patient, ultrasound technologists and radiology technologists will look at the physician’s orders to make sure they align with the patient’s chart.

 Then the actual patient interaction and imaging begin.